 The 10 best birding spots in Uganda for enthusiastic and special interest birders.
-There are 1082 birds in Uganda.
+You can find are 1082 birds`species in Uganda.
 For the most adorable and easy to see, the grey-crowned crane is on the national flag and coat of arms.
 But, the hardest to find are African green broadbill, short-tailed warbler, green-breasted pita, shoebill stork and Fox’s weaver.
 Those intending go in search of the above species, here are 10 best hardcore birding spots in Uganda.

 Bwindi Impenetrable Forest National Park

 First off, is Bwindi forest in south-western Uganda.
 For most visitors, gorilla trekking is the main reason to visit Bwindi forest.
-But the park, with 357 bird species recorded of which 10 are globally threatened and 23 Albertine Rift Endemics.
-It’s one of the best birding places according to Africa Bird Club.
-There are four sectors of the park and best recommended are Buhoma and Ruhija.
-The latter has Mubwindi Swamp and Rwamunyonyi peak that are home to African Green Broad-bill, Strange weaver, Dusky Crimsonwing and Rwenzori turaco.
-In addition, the Ivi River trail in Buhoma the headquarters of Bwindi forest provides better chance to search for Chapin’s fly catcher, short-tailed warbler, northern-double collared sun bird, Archer’s robin chat, Stripe-breasted tit, Handsome francolin.
+But the park, with 357 bird species recorded of which 10 are globally threatened and 23 Albertine Rift Endemics (AREs).
+It is one of the best birding spots according to Africa Bird Club.
+There are 4 sectors of the park and best recommended Bwindi birding spots are Buhoma and Ruhija.
+Mubwindi Swamp and Rwamunyonyi peak in Ruhija are home to the African Green Broad-bill, Strange weaver, Dusky Crimsonwing, and Rwenzori turaco.
+In addition, the Ivi River trail in Buhoma, the park headquarters provides better chance to search for Chapin’s fly catcher, short-tailed warbler, northern-double collared sun bird, Archer’s robin chat, Stripe-breasted tit, and Handsome francolin.
+Besides the AREs, there are several Afro tropical highland birds such as Narina tragon, western green and yellow ramped tinker birds.

 Semuliki National Park

 Semuliki National Park has 450 species of birds which is almost 40% of the total bird count in Uganda.
-Remarkably, Semuliki forest is an extension of the great Ituri Congo Basin Forest in western Uganda.
+Remarkably, Semuliki forest is an extension of the great Ituri Congo River Basin Forest in western Uganda.
 Therefore, it offers many central African birds such as Congo Serpent eagle, Piping horn bill, Nkulengu rail, Orange weaver and black-wattled horn bill.
-Further, Semuliki is home to 44 Congo-Guinea species.
+Further, Semuliki is home to 44 Congo-Guinea species, which are rare to find in other parts of East Africa.
+Besides, the park also offers Sempeya male and female hot springs.
+Beautiful nature walks along the Semliki river, the headwaters of the Albert Nile.

 Murchison Falls National Park